volcic/motom-toolbox/README.md

 ```
 (...or click 'Clone or download -> Download ZIP')

-Alternatively, if you are feeling adventurous, try the development version:
+If you are feeling adventurous, try the development version:
 ```
 $ git clone https://github.com/ha5dzs/motom-toolbox.git
 ```